These 10 Security Experts Are Making Your Life More Secure

-If you’ve watched USA Network’s Mr Robot, then you might have shrugged this account off as guerrilla marketing for the well-received show.
+If you’ve watched USA Network’s Mr Robot, then you might have shrugged this account off as guerrilla marketing for the well-received show .
 However, the name and Twitter handle (a reference to the show’s fictional hacking collective) are just a homage.
-Instead, this account belongs to a French security researcher.
-The anonymity is necessary as they often publicly shame companies into acknowledging and fixing security flaws.
+Instead, this account belongs to a French security researcher Robert Baptiste.
+He often publicly shames companies into acknowledging and fixing security flaws.

 4. Kimber Dowsett

 Governments have a reputation for technological ineptitude.
 Bureaucracy and a lack of investment tend to stifle innovation, creating over-budget, under-supported, and insecure products.
 The problem hasn’t gone unnoticed, leading the US General Services Administration (GSA) to launch 18F, a digital services agency for government organizations.

 Kimberly Dowsett is a Security Architect and Incident Responder for 18F.
 Preventing attacks on government services is a vital part of her work.
 Alongside that, she developed a Vulnerability Disclosure Policy for the GSA, which guides researchers on how to report vulnerabilities to the US government.

 These days, security and hacking conventions are a dime a dozen, but that wasn’t always the case.
 Back in 1993, Criminal Justice graduate Jeff Moss planned a leaving party for a friend.
 However, when his friend couldn’t make it, instead of calling it quits, Jeff invited his hacker friends along to Las Vegas.